 Some, but not most people with SS are hypersensitive to skin damage or irritation, and this can sometimes cause new skin lesions to develop.
 This response to skin damage or irritation is known as pathergy and is similar to another response called Koebner phenomenon.
 Read more here.

 3. Avoid overexposure to sunlight. 🌞

-Overexposure to sunlight or ultraviolet (UV) light can sometimes trigger a SS flare-up, but we are not always sure why this happens.
+Overexposure to sunlight or ultraviolet (UV) light can sometimes trigger a SS flare-up, but doctors are not always sure why this happens.
 The most important thing is to avoid or minimize the use of sunbeds, protect your skin in the sun, and avoid sunburn!
 Read more here.

 1. Stress: some people with SS feel that their condition gets worse when they are stressed, and during times of stress, steroid medication sometimes need to be restarted or the dosage increased.
 Read more here.

 2. Hormones: some female members of the Sweet’s Syndrome UK group have stated that their SS starts to get worse around a week before their period.
 There are some conditions affecting the skin that can get worse around this time due to increased progesterone hormone levels, but no SS research has been conducted to investigate this possibility.
-However, as SS can be triggered by pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged.
+However, as SS can be triggered by both pregnancy and the contraceptive pill, a possible hormonal link to SS has been acknowledged.
 However, further research is needed.

 Find out more about SS here.